OSGConnect/connectbook/start/account/generate-add-sshkey.md

 2. Go to "Update Profile".

-3. Click on "Manage SSH and X.509 keys".
+3. Click on "Manage SSH and X.509 keys" - it's a small link under your Globus ID in the "Identity" column.

 4. Click on "Add a New Key".

 5. Give the key a name, select "SSH Public Key", and copy/paste the public key into the text box.
 The expected key is a single line, with three fields looking something like `ssh-rsa ASSFFSAF... user@host`.
-On Linux/Mac, it is the content of `~/.ssh/id_rsa.pub` and on Windows, it is the content from step 7 above.
+If you used the first set of key-generating instructions it is the content of `~/.ssh/id_rsa.pub` and for the second (using PuTTYgen), it is the content from step 7 above.

 6. Click "Add Key"

 The key is now added to your profile in the OSG Connect website.
 This will automatically be added to the login nodes within a couple hours.

-### Logging In
+## Logging In

-Again, once your key is uploaded and it's been a few hours, you should be able to log in to OSG Connect by using:
+Once your key is uploaded and it's been a few hours, you should be able to log in to OSG Connect.

-* On a Mac, in the Terminal:
+If you have a Mac, Linux, or newer versions of Windows (Windows 10 or later), you can log in using the `ssh` command on the command line.
+To do this, open a terminal and type in:

     ssh <your_osg_connect_username>@login.osgconnect.net

+It will ask for the passphrase for your ssh key (if you set one) and then you should be logged in.

+On older versions of Windows, you can use  the [Putty program](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to log in.
-* On a Windows computer, the [Putty program](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) Type "login.osgconnect.net" as the hostname, then click "Open" and provide your Globus ID and passphrase when prompted to do so.
+Type "login.osgconnect.net" as the hostname, then click "Open" and provide your Globus ID and passphrase when prompted to do so.

 ## Getting Help